Heemps/Cape-Cod-Tides/README.md

 Example user interactions:

 ### One-shot model:
-    User:  "Alexa, ask Tide Pooler when is the high tide in Seattle on Saturday"
+    User:  "Alexa, ask Cape Cod Tides when is the high tide in Plymouth on Saturday"
-    Alexa: "Saturday June 20th in Seattle the first high tide will be around 7:18 am, and will peak at ..."
+    Alexa: "Saturday June 20th in Plymouth the first high tide will be around 7:18 am, and will peak at ..."

 ### Dialog model:
-    User:  "Alexa, open Tide Pooler"
+    User:  "Alexa, open Cape Cod Tides"
-    Alexa: "Welcome to Tide Pooler.
-Which city would you like tide information for?"
+    Alexa: "Welcome to Cape Cod Tides.
+Which town would you like tide information for?"
-    User:  "Seattle"
+    User:  "Plymouth"
     Alexa: "For which date?"
     User:  "this Saturday"
-    Alexa: "Saturday June 20th in Seattle the first high tide will be around 7:18 am, and will peak at ..."
+    Alexa: "Saturday June 20th in Plymouth the first high tide will be around 7:18 am, and will peak at ..."